Five proven ways contractors can manage multiple clients

 The benefits of having multiple clients are well known.
 It’s a smart way to spread risk, generate more income, work on a range of interesting projects and even begin to point towards an outside IR35 status.

 But the fact of the matter is, it’s also easier said than done.
-And if you aren’t strategic in your approach, juggling multiple clients successfully can become a nightmare and potentially very costly - both from a financial and mentally perspective.
+And if you aren’t strategic in your approach, juggling multiple clients successfully can become a nightmare and potentially very costly - both from a financial and mental perspective.

 So cutting to the chase, how can contractors master the art of managing more than one client simultaneously?

-With a number of clients on your books you need to become efficient and fluid with your time.
+With a number of clients on your books, you need to become efficient and fluid with your time.

 While you might be used to spending your whole working week dedicated to one project, by bringing on board another client, it’s important that you split your time as required.

-In a perfect world you’d stick to this schedule - 2 days on client X, 1 day on client Y and 2 days on client Z.
+In a perfect world, you’d stick to this schedule - 2 days on client X, 1 day on client Y and 2 days on client Z.

 No app, technology or process can help you achieve this.
-It comes down to your mindset - you need to get comfortable with juggling and have the ability to drop everything at any given moment to deal with another client request.
+It comes down to your mindset - you need to get comfortable with juggling and have the ability to drop everything at any given moment to deal with another client's request.
 What’s more, you then need to make sure you complete the task you were originally working on.

 Again, it’s a skill that you’ll need to hone fairly quickly - but one that you’ll probably get to grips with faster than you imagine.